Quarterly Financial Report - For the period ending December 31, 2018

 1.2 Basis of Presentation

 This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the RCMP's spending authorities granted by Parliament and those used by the department consistent with the Main Estimates, Supplementary Estimates (B), the Operating Budget Carry Forward and Capital Budget Carry Forward, paylist expenditures reimbursement and compensation adjustments for the 2017-18 fiscal year.
+The accompanying Statement of Authorities includes the RCMP's spending authorities granted by Parliament and those used by the department consistent with the Main Estimates, Supplementary Estimates (A), Operating Budget Carry Forward and Capital Budget Carry Forward, Reimbursement of Paylist requirements and compensation adjustments for the 2018-19 fiscal year.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 2. Highlights of the fiscal quarter and fiscal year-to-date (YTD) results